cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - sLenInBytes: intended length in bytes of the salt

-Implementations that expose the interface in {{salted-interface}} are RECOMMENDED to support SHA-384 as Hash and MGF functions and sLenInBytes = 48, as described in {{!RFC8230, Section 2}}.
+Implementations that expose the interface in {{salted-interface}} are RECOMMENDED to support SHA-384 as Hash and MGF functions and sLenInBytes = 48 (the length of the SHA-384 digest), as described in {{!RFC8230, Section 2}}.

 Implementations that expose the internal interface in {{generation}} are also RECOMMENDED to support SHA-384 as Hash and MGF functions and sLenInBytes = 0.
 Note that setting sLenInBytes = 0 has the result of making the signature deterministic.

+It is NOT RECOMMENDED to support sLenInBytes values that are neither equal to zero nor the length of the Hash function digest; see {{RFC8017, Section 9.1}} for discussion.

 The blinded functions in {{generation}} are orthogonal to the choice of these encoding options.